 - As for all sensors, you have to buy a reader as well.
 The TMD-adapter is the price of one sensor (so not better of worse than for the others, but you shouldn’t forget about it and it adds up if you can only buy a few sensors).

 - Visibility: the TMS4 sticks out of the soil.
 This makes it prone to damage by animals (e.g. wild boars are horrible).
 This can be solved by installing a metal wire frame around the sensor.
 But it also invites vandals.
 The latter in its turn can be solved by installing it out of sight of most humans or putting information signs next to it.
 In extreme cases (e.g., roadsides or agricultural fields), you could install the sensor fully belowground (TOMST even has shorter ‘dwarf’ versions of the sensor for this goal), but be warned that you then loose the important feature of comparability with other studies.
 They also have a (cheaper also!) smaller version called the ‘Thermologger’ which only measures one temperature.
 In theory, I think you can also install this one belowground and use it as you would a HOBO temperature logger, but I haven’t tried this.
 TOMST affirmed me, however, that it is sufficiently waterproof for this.

 - The soil moisture measurement is not super accurate.
 This is a whole big story on its own, but it boils down that there are different levels of uncertainty piling up onto each other (sensor-based, calibration, installation, soil heterogeneity, weather…) which in the end result in the fact that a measurement of 20% could be anything between 10% and 30%.
 However (!) we do get good result when looking at patterns across hundreds of sensors, so the noise seems mostly random, and we feel we can trust relative measurements (e.g. the slope of the curve when drying out, or the difference in moisture generated by a rain event).
-So, care is needed, but data still has use.
+So, care is needed, but data still has many good uses.
 And again, very importantly, this issue is there for virtually all cheap soil moisture sensors.

 - Sending sensors across the globe: I’ve had DHL speak up against sending more than two sensors at once due to the Lithium content of the batteries.
 This made shipping very difficult and/or expensive.
 As the batteries cannot be removed, there wasn’t much I could do about that.
 I now however found a small local company who claims that DHL is misguided on the matter and that it’s actually ‘not worse than shipping a bunch of laptops’, so my shipping has resumed without much extra cost.
 I’ve heard of most collaborators that they simply don’t declare the Lithium when shipping, which solves the issue of course as well.